1. Security protective marking

 3.1.
-This policy applies to all volunteers (excludes special constables) and all staff who facilitate volunteers and also Volunteer Co-ordinator on BCUs and at Headquarters.
+This policy applies to all volunteers (excludes special constables) and all staff who facilitate volunteers and also Volunteer Watch Liaison Officers (VWLOs) on Division and at Headquarters.

 4.1.
 The following policy is intended to set out Kent Police’s approach to the use of Volunteers.
 Kent Police is committed to the involvement of volunteers and recognition throughout the organisation that volunteering is a two way process which benefits both volunteers and the organisation.
-Kent Police aims to increase the use of volunteers from the communities it serves and to devise innovative schemes that directly support policing plans at corporate, basic command unit and departmental level.
+Kent Police aims to increase the use of volunteers from the communities it serves and to devise innovative schemes that directly support policing plans at corporate division and departmental level.

 4.2.
 A clear theme of the current Government agenda for reform and modernisation of public services is the development of new ways of involving local communities in shaping the priorities and outputs of public service delivery.
 One of the Home Office key strategic objectives is to increase the volume of services delivered by the volunteer and community sector with a view to increasing community engagement.

 4.3.
 Kent Police recognises the importance of the work carried out by a Police Support Volunteer (PSV) (formerly known as Community Volunteer) and this policy is aimed at providing them with a standardised and structured recruitment, security clearance vetting, a training and deployment programme and effective utilisation of their specialist knowledge, expertise and skill.